sarakinell/thevisproject/README.md

 11. Interactive Charts
 12. Responsive D3

 ## Technologies used

 I focused on using technologies that would fulfil the project purpose of creating a responsive website with interactive graphics.
 All are based on the different components treated as part of the [course program](#course-program).

 ### React

 [React](https://reactjs.org/) is a component-based JavaScript library, well suited for interactive websites.
 As soon as data changes in the application, the interface is efficiently rendered.
 What's more, [getting started](https://reactjs.org/docs/hello-world.html) with React is quick _and_ easy.

 ### Nivo

 [Nivo](https://nivo.rocks/) is built for [React](#react) _and_ upon the D3 library treated in the course.
 It provides server side rendering and beautiful charts.

 ### Firebase
+[Firebase](https://firebase.google.com/) has been used for the contact form on the `About` page.
+The form has a clean design and stores the email address and message written when `Send` is pressed by the user.

 ### REST API

 ### CSS Flexbox

 ## Next steps

+Next steps and additional considerations would be to include more blog posts, do a deeper analysis of the data from the Sweden Statistics, and complement quantitative information with qualitative.
+In order to optimise the design and intuition of the interface, more user tests as well as A/B testing would need to be performed.
+So far, the project has been presented to approximately 20 potential users.

+By using the Nivo framework, the format could not be combined with the information fetched from the REST API.
+Hence, the data was hardcoded into data files, except for statistics being pulled and printed in the browser console.
+The development of dynamic graphics would clearly be an interesting next step.

 ## Get in touch